kite-sdk/kite-docs/KiteExamplesSetup.md

 1. Browse to the expanded VM folder and open the `.ovf` file.
 1. Click __Continue__.
 1. Optionally change the name of the VM to something meaningful to your project.
+1. If you plan to use Cloudera Manager:
-1. Change the number of CPUs to 2.
+a.
+Change the number of CPUs to 2.
-1. Increase the RAM to 8192MB.
+b.
+Increase the RAM to 8192MB.
 1. Click __Import__.
 1. If you are going to access the CDH cluster inside the VM, you can now start and work with the VM.